 -It helps us stay connected to God: When we pray in tongues, it ignites our spirit, and we can commune with God more deeply.
 It allows us to abide in Him, so His presence and peace are with us even in our everyday lives.

--It gives direction for every aspect of life: When we devote time daily to pray in tongues, it helps guide our thoughts and actions throughout the day, ensuring that everything is carried out according to His will.
+-It directs every aspect of life: When we devote time daily to pray in tongues, it helps guide our thoughts and actions throughout the day, ensuring that everything is carried out according to His will.

 In conclusion, praying in tongues is an invaluable tool for intensifying your relationship with God; it provides support when you need it most–through thick and thin–pushing you closer into The Prime Person’s presence constantly!